erikreppel/paraphrase-detection/README.md

 The goal of this project is to detect if two sentences are paraphrases.

+Done for CSC 485: Natural Language processing at the University of Victoria, taught by Dr. Alona Fyshe.

 ## Usage

 1. Install [conda](https://conda.io/docs/install/quick.html#id1) (I use miniconda on Linux)